linzhe67/SorghumPanicleMask/README.md

   - `masks`

 ## `Testing_dataset`
-Before testing, please split all test images.

 - Sorghum testing images
   - `testing`

 ## `Full training and testing dataset`
 Due to the Github size limit, we cannot upload the full dataset.
-To download the full dataset, please send me a email about your name and institution.
-I will send you the download link.
+To download the full dataset, please use the link below: